Salah-El01/access-to-drinking-water-sdg6/part-1-understanding-the-data/reports/README.md

 - Urban access is generally stronger and more stable across countries than rural access.
 - Rural areas contain a much larger share of the “problem” service levels: limited, unimproved, and surface water.
 - Income group is one of the strongest explanatory dimensions in the dataset, with clear improvement in service quality as income rises.

+## Access note

-- - The original PDF files are stored in this folder.
-Some reports are also linked through GitHub-hosted attachments in the README to ensure they remain accessible when GitHub does not render the PDF preview correctly.
+The original PDF files are stored in this folder to preserve the reporting layer of the project.
+The report links above use GitHub-hosted attachments to ensure the documents remain accessible when GitHub does not render the PDF preview correctly in the browser.

 ## Position of this folder in the project